-91. In conclusion, the Respondent's assertion that that the "Applicants' claims must be rejected as non-receivable as they seek a review of the legality of the ICSC's decisions" needs to be corrected on three levels: Firstly, denying receivability is untenable because the Applicants are contesting individual decisions concerning their terms of appointment, as discussed supra, and, while they contest the legality of the regulatory decision by the ICSC, they contest it as a premise for the claim of illegality of the individual decision and not with a claim to have the regulatory decision stricken.
+85. In conclusion, the Respondent's assertion that that the "Applicant's claims must be rejected as non-receivable as they seek a review of the legality of the ICSC's decisions" needs to be corrected on three levels: Firstly, denying receivability is untenable because the Applicant is contesting individual decisions concerning her terms of appointment, as discussed supra, and, while she contests the legality of the regulatory decision by the ICSC, she contests it as a premise for the claim of illegality of the individual decision and not with a claim to have the regulatory decision stricken.
 Secondly, determination whether to entertain a challenge to legality of the ICSC decision depends, primarily, on whether it was an exercise of the delegated regulatory authority under art.
 11 of the Statute or the ultimate decision had the endorsement of the General Assembly.
 Thirdly, even in the latter case, an incidental review of the controlling regulatory decision may be warranted if legality of an individual decision based upon it is being challenged on the ground of a normative conflict with other acts emanating from the General Assembly.